mhfarahani/Algorithms/README.md

 # Algorithms

-Python code of basic algorithms.
+Python code of some basic algorithms.